aguoietf/ietf-ccamp-optical2cloud-problem-statement/draft-liu-ccamp-optical2cloud-problem-statement-02.md

    ODU0 (Optical Data Unit 0) and above.
 This bandwidth granularity is typically more than what a single application would demand, therefore, user traffic usually needs to be aggregated before being carried forward through the network.
-However, advanced OTN technologies developed in ITU-T work items have aimed to enhance OTN to support services of smaller granularity with the introduction of the Optical Service Unit (OSU) {{ITU-T.SG15.Q11/15.WI.G.osu}}.
-These enhancements make OTN an even more suitable solution for bearing cloud traffic with high quality and bandwidth granularity close to what an IP/Ethernet-based network could offer.
+However, advanced OTN technologies developed in ITU-T work items have aimed to enhance OTN to support services of much finer granularity.
+These enhancements, when implemented, will make OTN an even more suitable solution for bearing cloud traffic with high quality and bandwidth granularity close to what an IP/Ethernet-based network could offer.

    Many cloud-based services that require high bandwdith, deterministic service quality, and flexible access could potentially benefit from the network scenario of using OTN-based aggregation networks